Hantama237/plumier-sql-react-native-starter/README.md

 # File Structure
 Project consist of 2 projects: mobileUI and Server.
 Each project files placed inside `packages` directory.
-> If you want to rename the project directory name other than 'ui' and 'server' you should change the appropriate
-> project scripts inside `scripts` directory.

-### UI
+### mobileUI
-The UI project (`packages/mobileui`) is a minimal TypeScript react native app created using  [create-react-native-app](https://facebook.github.io/create-react-app/), It will host its expo `http://localhost:`.
+The mobileUI project (`packages/mobileui`) is a minimal TypeScript react native app created using  [create-react-native-app](https://facebook.github.io/create-react-app/), It will host its expo `http://localhost:`.
 A proxy to the server side already configured in the `package.json` file.

 ### Server
 The server project (`packages/server`) is a minimal Plumier project.
 It also host its own web server `http://localhost:8000`.
 You can run the server from the browser, but you need to build the project to move UI production build to the server static files.